longndt/react-course/lesson1-setup/lab/lab1.md

 **📚 Learning Note:** TypeScript configuration can seem complex, but these settings enable better development experience with stricter type checking and path aliases.

-Update your `tsconfig\.tson` for better development experience:
+Update your `tsconfig.json` for better development experience:

 ```json
 {